SmartBear/swaggerhub-cli/README.md

 ## `swaggerhub integration:update`

-update the configuration of an API integation.
+update the configuration of an API integration.

 ```
 USAGE